-Burgess Laird is a senior international resarcher with the RAND Corporation and an adjunct instructor in the Masters Program in Global Security Studies at Johns Hopkins University.
-His subject matter areas of expertise are defense strategy and force planning, deterrence, and proliferation.
-He has held senior positions in the private and public sectors to include positions with the Institute for Defense Analyses, the Office of the U.S. Permanent Representative to the United Nations, the Office of the Secretary of Defense, Los Alamos National Laboratory, and the White House Office of Science & Technology Policy.
+Burgess Laird is a senior international resarcher at the RAND Corporation and an adjunct instructor in the Masters Program in Global Security Studies at Johns Hopkins University.
+His subject matter areas of expertise are defense strategy, threat assessment, force planning, deterrence, and arms control and non-proliferation.
+He has held senior positions in the private and public sectors to include positions with the Institute for Defense Analyses, the Office of the U.S. Permanent Representative to the United Nations, the Office of the Secretary of Defense, and Los Alamos National Laboratory.

 Andrew Hoehn, Ed., Strategic Choices for a Turbulent World: In Pursuit of Security and Opportunity, RAND (RR-1631-RC), 2017